ketyung/firstTerraContract/README.md

-# Just My First test app on the Terra Blockchain
+# Just My First test of Rust smart contract on the Terra Blockchain

 # CosmWasm Starter Pack